-There is nothing like scaring a party of novice adventurers in Dungeon and Dragons 5e than with a suit of armor that starts to move and turns out to be a helmed horror.
-These monsters have a couple of subclasses, which all vary in power.
+There is nothing like scaring a party of novice adventurers in Dungeons and Dragons 5e than with a suit of armor that starts to move and turns out to be a helmed horror.
+These monsters have a couple of subclasses, all of which vary in power.
 The strongest of the helmed horrors are battle horrors.
-These reanimated suits of armors are also named shadow guards.
+These reanimated suits of armor are also named shadow guards.

-I love throwing this monster at my players, and I am sure you will, too, after reading this ultimate guide about helmed horrors.
+I love throwing this monster at my players, and I am sure you will too, after reading this ultimate guide about helmed horrors.
 If you are an adventurer, don’t click away.
-I will give you a couple of tips to defeat these fearsome DnD foes and at least help you get away from them if you are about to die.
+I will give you a couple of tips to defeat these fearsome D&D foes and at least help you get away from them if you are about to die.

-Keep reading till the end, as I am going to answer some of the most frequently asked questions people have about helmed horrors.
+Keep reading until the end, as I am going to answer some of the most frequently asked questions people have about helmed horrors.

 What are helmed horrors in 5e Dungeons and Dragons?

 You can find these monsters on page 183 of the 5e monster manual.
 They are medium-sized humanoid monster between 5 to 7 feet tall that can reason, think and strategize against their foes.
 They are completely loyal to their creator and his or her goals.
 Even centuries after their maker has died, they will continue to carry out the commands they were given.
 They do not have any emotions or ambitions but loyalty to their goal and creator.